scoder5/scoder5/README.md

 - 🌱 I’m currently learning Data Structures and Algorithms

-- 💬 Talk to me about Web Development, Hackathons and Content Creation
+- 💬 Talk to me about Web Development and Content Creation

 - 📫 How to reach me **scoding83@gmail.com**